We get a lot of questions that go something like this:

 In sum, the amount of rocker / running length and taper / effective edge that a ski has is very important to consider in conjunction with the actual material length of the ski.
 If you’ve been skiing a fully cambered pair of skis for years, and you’re looking at a new pair that has some tip and / or tail rocker, think about the running length of those skis rather than their material length.

-Your old, fully cambered skis may have reached the bridge of your nose, and these new rockered ones may reach over your head, but if you size your new skis the same way you sized your old skis, your new skis will feel too short, twitchy, and unstable.
+Your fully cambered skis may have reached the bridge of your nose, and these new rockered ones may reach over your head.
+But if you size your new, rockered skis the same way you sized your old, fully cambered skis, your new skis will very likely feel too short, twitchy, and unstable.

 Speaking of which…